-The decision below short-changed the First Amendment's strong presumption in favor of more speech, not less, particularly in the university context.
+The district court's decision acknowledged that the University's Policy fell short of Davis, but declined to issue a preliminary injunction.
+This was error.
+The First Amendment strongly favors more speech, not less, particularly in the university context.
 Vigilant defense of academic speech promotes vigorous exchange and truth-seeking, core First Amendment values.
-Instead, the court below perpetuated a policy that discourages expression, disadvantages minority viewpoints, and detracts from the educational mission.
+Instead, the district court perpetuated a policy that discourages expression, disadvantages minority viewpoints, and detracts from the educational mission.